mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 `$ perl readnamemodifier_oldnameformat.pl A887R10.fasta >> A887R10.fasta.newname`

-**5.** Delete the suffix “newname” from the file names.
+**5.** Delete the suffix “newname” from the file name.
 The original FASTA file will be automatically overwritten.

 #### Telomere length, ITS content and Y' copy nuber estimation

-**6.**  Scan the reads file in search of telomeric motifs:
+**6.**  Scan the final FASTA file in search of telomeric motifs:

 `$ perl find_motif_in_reads.pl -i $SAMPLE.fasta -m motif.txt -o $SAMPLE.fasta.readscan -l $SAMPLE.fasta.readlist -c INT`